How to report details of your disguised remuneration loan scheme and account for your loan charge liability.

 Employees and contractors using trade based schemes

-You should include them as ‘disguised remuneration additions to profits’.
-You’ll also need to include any other profits from trading activities for the tax year 2018 to 2019.
+If the trade in which you received the loans continued trading in the tax year 2018 to 2019, you should include the loans as ‘disguised remuneration additions to profits’ in the appropriate box of your SA103 self-employed tax return.
+Your tax return will also need to include any other profits from trading activities for the tax year 2018 to 2019.

 If you do not usually complete a tax return you’ll need to register for Self Assessment by 5 October 2019.